 Measurement of tensile strength / 9 materials pre-calibrated / Conversion into 6 different hardness scales / Type D impact probe

 The Leeb Hardness Tester PCE-900 measures the hardness of nine different metals using the Leeb rebound method.

 This means that with the hardness tester a firing pin bounces on a metallic surface and the intensity of the rebound is used as an indicator of the material hardness.

 The hardness tester PCE-900 measures the metal hardness in 6 different hardness scales, including: Rockwell, Vickers, Leeb, Brinell and Shore.

 A distinction is made between Rockwell B and C when measuring in the Rockwell scale.

 The Leeb hardness tester PCE-900 comes with a type D impact probe as standard.
 This probe can be used for many measurements.
-Via the data interface, the measured values can be transmitted live to the PC.
-The scope of supply is completed by an ISO calibration certificate which certifies the accuracy of the measuring device with traceability.
+Via the optional software, the measured values can be transmitted live to the PC.
 This makes the PCE-900 Leeb hardness tester an important instrument in the field of material inspection in goods control.

 |Measuring range||200 ...
 900 HL|